tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 At present, the TRON network uses the Stake2.0 stake mechanism, but the resources and votes obtained by Stake1.0 are still valid.
 The TRX staked at Stake1.0 can still be withdrawal through Stake1.0 API `unfreezebalance`, but it should be noted that if the TRX staked in Stake 1.0 is unstaked, all votes in the account will be revoked.

+### How to cancel unstaking

+Stake2.0 supports canceling all unstakes after the user unstakes TRX, which will make the assets be used for stake again to obtain corresponding resources, without having to wait for the unstaked funds to pass the lock-up period before withdrawing the funds to the account , and then stake them again.
+Please use `cancelallunfreezev2` to cancel all unstaking operations.

+When canceling unstakings, all unstaked funds still in the waiting period will be re-staked, and the resource obtained through the re-staking remains the same as before.
+Unstakings that exceeded the 14-day waiting period cannot be canceled, and this part of the unstaked funds will be automatically withdrawn to the owner’s account.
+Users can query the canceled unstaked principal amount `cancel_unfreezeV2_amount`, and the withdrawn principal amount that has expired the lock-up period `withdraw_expire_amount` through the `gettransactioninfobyid` interface.

 ### API

 The following table shows the relevant interfaces of the stake model and their descriptions: